xuandung38/cms-docs/upgrade.md

 <a name="upgrade-2.3"></a>
 ## Upgrade To 2.3

-> {notice} You should not upgrade to version 2.3 if your project is stable now.
+> {warning} You should not upgrade to version 2.3 if your project is stable now.
 Because it has a lot of change so it can break your site.

 - Override folder `/core` and `/plugins` from new version.